Deltares/hydromt/docs/dev/migrating-to-v1.rst

 		def __init__(self):
 			super().__init__(region_component="grid2d", components={"grid2d": {"type": "GridComponent"}})

+The available components that inherit from `SpatialModelComponent` in core are:

+- `GridComponent`
+- `VectorComponent`
+- `MeshComponent`
+- `SpatialDatasetsComponent`

 **Changes required**

-The Model Region is no longer part of the `geoms` data.
+The Model region is no longer part of the `geoms` data.
 The default path the region is written to is no longer `/path/to/root/geoms/region.geojson` but is now `/path/to/root/region.geojson`.
-This behavior can be modified both from the config file and the python API.
+This behaviour can be modified both from the config file and the python API.
 Adjust your data and file calls as appropriate.

 Another change to mention is that the region methods ``parse_region`` and